 Despite the fact that the sun sets over the land in Akumal, it still manages to have incredible sunsets!
 When the sun goes down, the whole bay starts glowing with beautiful blue and yellow hues.
 It kind of makes you wonder if the place might be something you dreamed up.
 But nope!
 It’s real!

-If you ask me, a day trip to Akumal is a MUST if you are visiting the Riviera Maya.
+If you ask me, an Akumal snorkeling day trip is a MUST if you are visiting the Riviera Maya.
 There are many beautiful beaches, but Akumal is a cut above the rest.
 The turtles are just a bonus.

 What to Know Before You Go

-Because the rules surrounding swimming with turtles are regularly changing, I would highly recommend that you do your research before visiting.
+Because the rules surrounding the Akumal sea turtles are regularly changing, I would highly recommend that you do your research before visiting.

 As you can imagine, I was frustrated.
 Just 6 weeks prior we had snorkeled guide-free with no problems.
 Disgruntled, we returned to our beach towel and waited until the inspector and the grumpy water supervisor left for lunch, before entering the snorkel route.